bloominstituteoftechnology/Lambda-Hello/MarcJ.md

 My name is Marc.
 Three things that describe me:
-- Love learning
+- hate learning
-- I love to compete
+- I hate to compete
-- and I'm really good at math.
+- and I'm no good at math.

-All my life I've competed in almost everything.
+All my life I've hated competing in everything.
 I've competed in spelling bee's, math competitions  and several team sports.
 I've played basketball, football, and run track.
-I may not play those sports as much but now I spend more time strength training.
+And iit took all those things for me to know how much I'm no good.
+I've totally given up on those sports